FikriAbdillah01/house-price-prediction/README.md

 1. Based on *Root Mean Square Error*, the score we get is around $0.3$.
 It means that the machine learning is accurate enough to predict the rest of the house price.

-2. From the EDA step ([See Appendix B](#appendix-b-visualization)), the majority of the house is built in range of 1800s and 1900s, have 4 rooms (including living room), garage, no pool, and average quality.
-However, some of the house built in 1900s and 2000s prices is slight expensive.
-Overall, whenever these houses were built, most of them were sold in fairly good quality.
+2. From the EDA step ([See Appendix B](#appendix-b-visualization)), The majority of homes were built between the 1900s and 2010s, typically featuring four rooms, a quite spacious garage cars, a lot of rooms, and several bathroom features.
+Notably, homes built in the 2000s tend to fetch slightly higher prices.
+Regardless of build year, most properties were sold in decent quailty.

-3. Based on the distribution plot, the range price for most house of Iowa real estate is between $100.000 and $200.000.
-The homeowner candidate need at least $150.000 to purchase the average house (not including tax or another additional bill).
+3. Based on the model prediction, the range price for most house of Iowa real estate is between $100.000 and $200.000 (not including tax or another additional bill).

 ### Recommendation